dreamcatcher-tech/network/Inbox/2024-10-08 0900 nApp package format.md

 The ability to produce reliable AI is separate to the ability to produce reliable code - it is an entirely different medium, and needs to be approached differently - it is probabilistic assurance, rather than deterministic.

 Napps can be taken and made portable easily, so someone could self host very simply.

+Must include billing functions for running.

+Can have its own money, so an instance can be allowed to operate with its own funds, making decisions autonomously.